Minimally Invasive Spine Surgery

 Laparoscope: an instrument which enables visualization of specific structures within the body.
 A small surgical incision is made through which the laparoscope is fed.
 An array of tubes can be guided through the same incision or other small incisions, permitting the use of probes and other instruments.

 Minimally invasive tubular retractor (MITR): muscle-splitting technology first introduced in 1995 in conjunction with microendoscopic discectomy.
-The tubular retractor is used to create a tunnel down to the spinal column, and measures 1.6 cm in diameter (about 1/2 of an inch).
-The actual skin incision is a little larger, but is generally about 2.5 cm in length.
+The tubular retractor is used to create a tunnel down to the spinal column, and can come in a variety of sizes even as small as 1.6 cm in diameter (about 1/2 of an inch).
 A "muscle splitting" approach is employed, in which the tubular retractor is passed through a tunnel in the muscles of the back, rather than stripping the muscles away from the spine, as is done in open procedures.
 This approach limits damage to the muscles around the spine and decreases blood loss during surgery.